Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Image to Image Translator

 \section{Image to Image Translator}

-In order to construct maps of the 21cm line and neutral fraction from the LAE distribution, we use a technique of GAN.
-In this section, we describe the methodology and training data set.
+\tr{In order to construct maps of the 21\,cm-line and the neutral fraction from the LAE distribution, we use the method proposed in \cite{Phillip2016}.
+This method is based on the conditional GAN.
+In the original literature, they have shown great success for the image-to-image translation.} In this section, we describe the methodology and training dataset.